Wingstop (NASDAQ:WING) PT Lowered to $150.00

-Wingstop (NASDAQ:WING) had its target price reduced by analysts at Cowen from $155.00 to $150.00 in a report issued on Wednesday, Benzinga reports.
-The brokerage presently has an “outperform” rating on the restaurant operator’s stock.
-Cowen’s price objective indicates a potential upside of 25.05% from the company’s current price.
+Wingstop (NASDAQ:WING) had its target price lowered by equities research analysts at Cowen from $155.00 to $150.00 in a report released on Wednesday, Price Targets.com reports.
+The brokerage currently has an “outperform” rating on the restaurant operator’s stock.
+Cowen’s price objective points to a potential upside of 17.61% from the stock’s current price.

-A number of other research firms have also issued reports on WING.
-Piper Sandler boosted their target price on shares of Wingstop from $160.00 to $187.00 and gave the company an “overweight” rating in a research note on Friday, February 12th.
-Oppenheimer reissued a “hold” rating on shares of Wingstop in a research note on Thursday, February 18th.
-Barclays raised shares of Wingstop from an “equal weight” rating to an “overweight” rating and upped their price target for the stock from $120.00 to $155.00 in a research note on Wednesday, January 6th.
-Stifel Nicolaus upped their price target on shares of Wingstop from $160.00 to $165.00 and gave the stock a “buy” rating in a research note on Wednesday, February 17th.
-Finally, Wedbush upped their price target on shares of Wingstop from $140.00 to $175.00 and gave the stock an “outperform” rating in a research note on Monday, February 1st.
-One analyst has rated the stock with a sell rating, five have given a hold rating and thirteen have given a buy rating to the stock.
-The company has an average rating of “Buy” and an average target price of $160.40.
+WING has been the subject of several other reports.
+Barclays raised Wingstop from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $120.00 to $155.00 in a research report on Wednesday, January 6th.
+The Goldman Sachs Group began coverage on shares of Wingstop in a report on Tuesday, January 19th.
+They issued a “buy” rating and a $165.00 target price for the company.
+Stifel Nicolaus increased their price objective on shares of Wingstop from $160.00 to $165.00 and gave the company a “buy” rating in a research report on Wednesday, February 17th.
+Oppenheimer restated a “hold” rating on shares of Wingstop in a research note on Thursday, February 18th.
+Finally, Zacks Investment Research cut shares of Wingstop from a “hold” rating to a “sell” rating in a research note on Saturday, February 20th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and thirteen have issued a buy rating to the stock.
+Wingstop has a consensus rating of “Buy” and a consensus target price of $160.40.

-Wingstop (NASDAQ:WING) last posted its earnings results on Wednesday, February 17th.
-The restaurant operator reported $0.18 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.23 by ($0.05).
+Wingstop (NASDAQ:WING) last released its quarterly earnings data on Wednesday, February 17th.
+The restaurant operator reported $0.18 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.23 by ($0.05).
 Wingstop had a net margin of 12.73% and a negative return on equity of 14.61%.
-Research analysts anticipate that Wingstop will post 1.26 earnings per share for the current year.
+Research analysts predict that Wingstop will post 1.26 earnings per share for the current year.

-In related news, CFO Michael Skipworth sold 508 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
-The shares were sold at an average price of $120.50, for a total value of $61,214.00.
-Following the sale, the chief financial officer now directly owns 18,026 shares in the company, valued at approximately $2,172,133.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Charles R. Morrison sold 997 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
-The stock was sold at an average price of $120.50, for a total transaction of $120,138.50.
-Following the completion of the sale, the chief executive officer now owns 95,149 shares in the company, valued at $11,465,454.50.
+In other Wingstop news, CEO Charles R. Morrison sold 997 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
+The stock was sold at an average price of $120.50, for a total value of $120,138.50.
+Following the sale, the chief executive officer now owns 95,149 shares of the company’s stock, valued at $11,465,454.50.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, CFO Michael Skipworth sold 508 shares of the company’s stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $120.50, for a total value of $61,214.00.
+Following the transaction, the chief financial officer now owns 18,026 shares in the company, valued at $2,172,133.
 The disclosure for this sale can be found here.
-Insiders sold a total of 1,868 shares of company stock worth $224,807 over the last quarter.
-Insiders own 1.00% of the company’s stock.
+In the last ninety days, insiders sold 1,868 shares of company stock worth $224,807.
+Corporate insiders own 1.00% of the company’s stock.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Steward Partners Investment Advisory LLC acquired a new stake in shares of Wingstop during the third quarter valued at approximately $26,000.
-Smithfield Trust Co. raised its holdings in shares of Wingstop by 90.0% during the third quarter.
-Smithfield Trust Co. now owns 190 shares of the restaurant operator’s stock valued at $26,000 after acquiring an additional 90 shares during the period.
-Cypress Point Wealth Management LLC acquired a new stake in shares of Wingstop during the fourth quarter valued at approximately $27,000.
-Oder Investment Management LLC acquired a new stake in shares of Wingstop during the fourth quarter valued at approximately $28,000.
-Finally, Rational Advisors LLC acquired a new stake in shares of Wingstop during the fourth quarter valued at approximately $46,000.
+A number of institutional investors have recently made changes to their positions in WING.
+Norges Bank acquired a new position in Wingstop in the 4th quarter valued at about $38,435,000.
+MARSHALL WACE ASIA Ltd purchased a new position in shares of Wingstop in the fourth quarter valued at approximately $36,482,000.
+Epoch Investment Partners Inc. grew its holdings in shares of Wingstop by 780.0% in the fourth quarter.
+Epoch Investment Partners Inc. now owns 233,644 shares of the restaurant operator’s stock valued at $30,970,000 after purchasing an additional 207,095 shares in the last quarter.
+Artisan Partners Limited Partnership increased its stake in Wingstop by 38.8% during the 4th quarter.
+Artisan Partners Limited Partnership now owns 437,974 shares of the restaurant operator’s stock worth $58,053,000 after buying an additional 122,450 shares during the period.
+Finally, Copeland Capital Management LLC acquired a new stake in Wingstop during the 4th quarter worth approximately $10,118,000.

 About Wingstop